Dreams of Education Podcast

 Kelly Tenkely & Michelle Baldwin

-Hosted by Kelly Tenkely, founder of Anastasis Academy, and Michelle Baldwin, her first hire, Dreams of Education, is a podcast that shares the journey of building a school focused on student-centered learning and innovation.
-With over 14 years of experience, we reflect on the highs, the lows, and the lessons that shaped our vision for the future of education.
-Through personal stories and conversations with those who inspired us along the way, we aim to spark a movement of good and reimagining what education can be.
+We are doing a thing and telling our stories!
+Hosted by educators Kelly Tenkely and Michelle Baldwin, Dreams of Education is a podcast that shares the journey of Anastasis Academy and building a school focused on student-centered learning and innovation.
+With over a decade into it, we reflect on the highs, the lows, and the lessons that shaped our vision for the future of education.
+Through personal stories and conversations with those who inspired us along the way, we are sparking a movement of good and reimagining what education can be.

 Episode 16: Chasing the Magic--Rediscovering Adult Learning Communities